Milo1885/Tease-AI/README.md

 # Changelog - Patch 54

+Fixed bug where Responses would get locked to [After Tease] lines if the domme continued a session after the orgasm decision

 Fixed bug where Playlists did not move on to Link scripts after running Modules

 Task overhaul tweaks